What is family violence?

 - not want to leave children with their partner

-- have physical injuries like scratches or bruises and say that these are because of clumsy accidents.
+- have scratches or bruises and say that these are because of clumsy accidents.

 You might also notice the person’s partner behaving in concerning ways.
-For example, the person’s partner might criticise them in front of you.
+For example, the person’s partner might:

 If you’re concerned about someone’s immediate safety or the safety of their children, you should call the police on 000.

 If you think that a friend or family member is experiencing family violence, let them know you’re concerned.
-You might start the conversation by talking about some of your observations.
-For example, you might say ‘I’ve noticed that you seem frightened when you’re around your partner.
+You might start the conversation by talking about the things you’ve noticed.
+For example, you might say ‘I’ve noticed that you seem uncomfortable or anxious when you’re around your partner.
 Is everything OK in your relationship?’

 If they don’t want to talk about it, let them know that they can trust you and that you’re there for them when they’re ready.
 In the meantime, you can find out about services, options and safety plans by calling 1800RESPECT or visiting their website.

-If or when your friend or family member is ready to talk to you, you can let them know about these support services and other practical options.
+If or when your friend or family member is ready to talk, you can let them know about these support services and other practical options.
 You can also discuss a safety plan.

 Family violence support ranges from crisis accommodation and protection orders to family violence counselling and survivor support groups.
 With the right support, people can recover from the social, emotional and physical effects of family violence.